Affected City Services

 Beaches & Beach Water Quality

-All public beaches in the City of Hamilton are closed.
-Public Health Services is not monitoring beach water quality until such time as the Provincial Emergency Order has been revoked.
+Effective Friday, June 19, public beaches in the City of Hamilton are open and Public Health Services have begun monitoring beach water quality.

 Building Inspections, Permits and Zoning By-law Review